BinomialLLC/basis_universal/README.md

 There are several mipmap options that allow you to change the filter kernel, the smallest mipmap dimension, etc. The tool also supports generating cubemap files, 2D/cubemap texture arrays, etc.

+To create a higher quality .basis file (one with better codebooks):

+`basisu -slower x.png`

 To unpack a .basis file to multiple .png/.ktx files:

 `basisu x.basis`